insin/comments-owl-for-hacker-news/README.md

   <p>You'll now be able to install Comments Owl for Hacker News via the Add-ons page.</p>
   <img src="https://raw.githubusercontent.com/insin/comments-owl-for-hacker-news/master/screenshots/install_addons.jpg" alt="Screenshot of the Add-ons page in Firefox Beta setting up the Custom Add-on collection with the details above" style="max-width:100%;">
 </details>

+## Releases / What's New?

+The [Comments Owl for Hacker News Releases page](https://github.com/insin/comments-owl-for-hacker-news/releases) highlights new features, changes and fixes in each version, and shows which version is currently published on each of the browser extension stores.

 ## Features